rust-bakery/parser_benchmarks/json/README.md

 would make good additions to this repository), but they might be harder to follow.

-# Current results
+## Results

-on a MacBook Pro (late 2013), CPU 2,3 GHz Intel Core i7
+The benchmarks were run on a late 2013 Macbook Pro, quad core 2,3 GHz Intel Core i7.

 |         | basic                             | canada.json |apache_builds.json | data.json |
 | ------- | --------------------------------- | ----------- | ----------------- | --------- |